apache/trafficserver/doc/reference/configuration/ssl_multicert.config.en.rst

   Method used to provide a pass phrase for encrypted private keys.
 If the pass phrase is incorrect, SSL negotiation for this dest_ip will fail for clients who attempt to connect.
-  Two options are supported: builtin and exec
+  Two options are supported: builtin and exec:

     ``builtin`` - Requests pass phrase via stdin/stdout.
 User will be provided the ssl_cert_name and be prompted for the pass phrase.
       Useful for debugging.

     ``exec:`` - Executes program /path/to/program and passes args, if specified, to the program and reads the output from stdout for the pass phrase.
 If args are provided then the entire exec: string